xutianyi01/assignments/project/README.md

 Compile and push to `report/report.pdf` in your project repo.

+You will also provide feedback to one other group under the "Project Milestone" discussion in Canvas.

 ### Report

 A 6-8 page summary of your project.
 Examples are [here](http://nlp.stanford.edu/courses/cs224n/).